TomHarrop/asw-gbs-genome-paper/md/results.md

 To find genomic loci associated with between-population variation, we constructed a draft assembly of the ASW genome.
 We initially attempted assembly from a single individual using PCR-free, short read sequencing.
 This resulted in a fragmented assembly with low BUSCO scores (Table 1).
-*k*-mer analysis on the raw short reads suggested 2.1% heterozygosity and a genomic repeat content of at least 28% (**Supporting Information**).
+*k*-mer analysis on the raw short reads suggested 2.1 polymorphisms per 100 bp and a genomic repeat content of at least 28% (**Supporting Information**).
 We then attempted to produce a long-read genome assembly using whole-genome amplification (WGA) of high molecular weight (HMW) DNA from a single individual, followed by sequencing on the Oxford Nanopore Technologies (ONT) MinION sequencer.
 We produced 29.8 GB of quality-filtered reads with an *N*~50~ length of 9.0 KB.
 The low read *N*~50~ length was caused by debranching of the amplified DNA by T7 Endonuclease I, which is necessary following multiple displacement amplification (see methods).